skip to content

 Steering Committee

-A Steering Committee of senior academics from across Cambridge University is supporting the Management Team in the shaping of the Sensor CDT.
+A Steering Committee of senior academics from across Cambridge University supports the Management Team in the shaping of the Sensor CDT.
 The research interests and expertise among the members of the Management Team and Steering Committee cover the whole range of sensor related research, from technology, via middleware, to applications.

 Current members of the Steering Committee are: